 A study from New York University has examined this question by looking at complication rates and cure rates for surgeons of different experience levels and their answer is:

-A surgeon who has performed less than 250 thyroid and parathyroid operations (in their lifetime) is 'inexperienced'.
+- A surgeon who has performed less than 350 parathyroid operations (in their lifetime) is 'inexperienced'.

 Our studies show that surgeons that perform less than 50 of these operations per year have a complication rate nearly 20 times higher than those that do more than 250 per year.